 The IRS did not contest at least some of the charitable deduction claimed on the Form 706 for the formula amount left to the Charitable Trust based on values reported on the Form 706.
 Thus, the initial funding of the formula charitable transfer based on values of assets and deductions reported on the Form 706 was respected, at least in part.
-(See Item 7(11)(b) of the Observations Section below.)
+(See paragraph e(11)(b) below.)